 Claim to fame: Award-winning baristas making Dubai’s best Spanish lattes.

 It’s often hard to secure a spot at Drop, and for good reason.
-Granola and popsicles by Hapi, world-class baristas from across the globe, a minimalist design aesthetic, and perfectly executed Spanish lattes mean there’s always no shortage of repeat patrons here.
+World-class baristas from across the globe, a minimalist design aesthetic, cookies inspired by Kinder chocolate, and perfectly executed Spanish lattes mean there’s always no shortage of repeat patrons here.
 We’re partial to the super smooth ‘Kyoto Slow Drip’ ourselves.

 Dar Wasl, Jumeirah